-The impressive structure of Red Fort stand along the eastern edge of the walled city on the western bank of the river Yamuna.
+The impressive structure of Red Fort stands along the eastern edge of the walled city on the western bank of the river Yamuna.
 The Red Fort was built as a royal residence by the Mughal Emperor Shah Jahan in the 17th century.
-The construction began in 1639 and completed in 1648.
+The construction began in 1639 and was completed in 1648.
 The Mughal Emperor constructed the fort with the aim of concentrating the Mughal power in one monument, which looks like a mini dynamic city.
 It is the third Delhi monument which has been included in the world heritage list after Qutab Minar and Humayun's Tomb.

-The Red Fort is a delight to visitors imagination.
-The major highlights of the Red Fort are Diwan-i-am (hall of public audience), where the emperor use to hear disputes from his subjects and Diwan-i-khas (hall of private audience), a luxurious chamber where the king would hold private meetings while seated on his solid gold peacock throne (now in Tehran).
+The Red Fort is a delight to visitors' imagination.
+The major highlights of the Red Fort are Diwan-i-am (hall of public audience), where the emperor used to hear disputes from his subjects and Diwan-i-khas (hall of private audience), a luxurious chamber where the king would hold private meetings while seated on his solid gold peacock throne (now in Tehran).
 Make a visit to Moti Mahal (Pearl Mosque), built in 1659 by Aurangzeb for his own personal use and security.

 Things to do and see